edelgrace/blog/content/post/2017-01-29-my-minimalist-bullet-journal-for-2017.md

 **Monthly Health Trackers**

 On the other side of the monthly habit trackers are the monthly health trackers.
 This mostly focuses on physical health with a side of mental health too.
-I&#8217;m trying to track my calories, steps I&#8217;ve taken, weight, and my mood each day.
+I'm trying to track my calories, steps I've taken, weight, and my mood each day.

 <!-- IMAGE -->